alikkaa/ML_task/README.md

-1. Проанализировать данные в файле
+1. Analyze the data in the file
-2. Построить гипотезы
+2. Build hypotheses
-3. Обучить логистическую регрессию
+3. Train logistic regression
-4. Снять метрики качества
+4. Take quality metrics

-В файле поле Marker - целевая функция
+In the file, the Marker field is the target function